Bridget Jones: Return to the Independent

-The new Independent column was set in the then-present day of 2005 and 2006, with references being made to events such as River Thames whale, and has dropped some of the motifs of the original diary, particularly the alcohol unit and calorie counts.
+The new Independent column was set in the then-present day of 2005 and 2006, with references being made to events such as the River Thames whale, and has dropped some of the motifs of the original diary, particularly the alcohol unit and calorie counts.
 Despite the time advance, Cleaver and Darcy were still the two men in Jones' life ("I'm not sleeping with them both at once," she explains later to her friend Shazza.
 "I accidentally slept with each of them separately"), and the plot line launched into a pregnancy.
 As Fielding said, "she's heading in a different direction."

 The column is continued into 2006.
 In the last entry, Bridget Jones gave birth to a baby boy, fathered by Daniel Cleaver, and moved in with him.
 However, Mark was not entirely out of the picture, as he previously suggested that he would like to adopt the child.
 The column finished with the note, "Bridget is giving every attention to the care of her newborn son – and is too busy to keep up her Diary for the time being."

 History

 Original column

-In the mid-'90s, Charles Leadbeater, at the time the features editor of the English newspaper The Independent, offered Helen Fielding, then a journalist on The Independent on Sunday, a weekly column about urban life in London designed to appeal to young professional women.
+In the mid-1990s, Charles Leadbeater, at the time the features editor of the English newspaper The Independent, offered Helen Fielding, then a journalist on The Independent on Sunday, a weekly column about urban life in London designed to appeal to young professional women.
 Fielding accepted and Bridget Jones was born on 28 February 1995.
-The instantaneous popularity of the columns led to publication of the first book, Bridget Jones's Diary, in 1996.
+The instantaneous popularity of the columns led to the publication of the first book, Bridget Jones's Diary, in 1996.

 The column appeared regularly every Wednesday on the pages of The Independent for almost three years: the last one was published on 10 September 1997.
 A couple of months later, on 15 November 1997, Helen Fielding resumed her weekly diary in The Daily Telegraph.
 Fielding ceased to work for The Daily Telegraph on 19 December 1998.